-- 1. Use the correct star pattern sequence to attach the recreation vehicle wheels - 2.
+- 1. Use the correct star pattern sequence to attach the recreation vehicle wheels. - 2.
 Start all nuts by hand to prevent cross threading. - 3.
-Tighten the nuts in the sequence shown.

-4. Lug nuts should be tightened in two stages.
-Lugs should be started by hand, then torqued to intermediate values (Stage 1) on the chart then torqued according to the final torque values on the chart.
-Lug nuts should be tightened according to the proper lug pattern on your wheels.
-Refer to the Wheel Lug Nut Diagram below.
+Tighten the nuts in the sequence shown. - 4.
+Lug nuts should be tightened in two stages.
+Lugs should be started by hand, then torqued to intermediate values (Stage 1) on the chart then torqued according to the final torque values on the chart.Refer to the Wheel Lug Nut Diagram below.